 Another key element of Film Noir were asymmetrical shots.
 Many of the program's spreads were asymmetrical.
 The spread of the booklet was also a 4:3 aspect ratio, a nod to the most common aspect ratio of 50s film.

-Through repetitive elements inspired by Film Noir, the brand is executed through more print collateral such as (in order) a pocket guide with commemorative poster, tickets, name badges, a tote bag, and promotional material.
+Through repetitive elements inspired by Film Noir, the brand is executed through more print collateral such as (in order) a pocket guide with commemorative poster, tickets, name badges, a tote bag, poster, and social media application.